What You Need to Know About Patio Door Replacement

 5. Your Door Is Difficult to Open or Has to Be Forced

 Replacement patio doors from Weather Tight feature screens hung like barn doors—from the top using a rail.
 Instead of bearing weight, the screens are suspended from a monorail on the top.
 They slide easily and more consistently.
 They don’t get bound up in the track or become misshapen from being wiggled around.
-Many homeowners can’t believe how much easier it is to slide the new patio doors open and closed and then securely lock them when needed.
+Many homeowners can’t believe how much easier it is to slide the new patio doors open and close and securely lock them when needed.